-ALTERINOV: First french platform dedicated to Ceramic Additive Manufacturing.
+ALTERINOV by CTTC is the french platform dedicated to Ceramic Additive Manufacturing and multi-materials.

 As an actor for almost 20 years in the field of 3D printing ceramics, the CTTC has naturally followed the latest technologies to enhance its services to companies.
 With nearly 2 million Euros invested in new equipment and related development projects in connection with additive manufacturing of parts and ceramic components, the technological panel and expertise available through CTTC-Alterinov is unique in Europe.

 The Alterinov platform, located in the heart of the Ester Technopole in Limoges already has seven additive manufacturing technologies, a dozen of printers and ancillary means of material preparation, thermal treatment and control.

 - Offer research and development services to support companies in their adoption of new production methods in additive manufacturing technologies;